Cryotechnic/gshade-migration/Shaders/MartyMcFlyDOF.fx.md

 ## Status
 !!!success
 Fixed!
 Updated file available: [!file](https://cdn.discordapp.com/attachments/1072507432464547870/1072528908936826951/MartyMcFlyDOF.fx)
-<br>Fix: Corrupted file required a redownload.
-Should the above link no longer work, please re-download the shaders package.
+Fix: Corrupted file required a redownload.
+Should the above link no longer work, please re-download the shaders package or the specific shader from the author.
 !!!